Isle of Wight Guru

 Olive is a hut with a hot tub in Wootton

 Quiet lakeside lodges for couples are also available at Alverstone Ponds.
-It's a sleepy area which is a couple of miles inland from Sandown and Shanklin.
+It's a sleepy area that is a couple of miles inland from Sandown and Shanklin.
 They are called Hobbit's Landing and Willows End and both come with log burners.

 Alverstone Ponds on the Isle of Wight